emzakit/xcom_anarchyfm/README.md

 </tr>
 </table>

-Plus **self-updating** — it keeps your old version in a folder next to the new one, so rolling back is drag-and-drop, not a rescue mission — and **per-screen everything**: volume, looping, random start, all remembered between sessions.
+Also on tap: **self-updating** — it parks your old version in its own folder next to the new one, so rolling back is drag-and-drop, not a rescue op — plus **per-screen everything**: volume, looping, random start, all remembered exactly as you left it.

 ---